AccessKit/accesskit/README.md

 ## Motivation

 There are numerous UI toolkits, and new ones continue to proliferate.
 So far, only the largest UI toolkit projects, with corporate backing, implement accessibility for users who require assistive technologies, such as blind people using screen readers.
 If the long tail of UI toolkits are ever going to be made fully accessible, then we must pool as much of the required effort as possible across these toolkits.
 Many of these toolkits are cross-platform, but each platform has its own accessibility API.
 These toolkits are also written in many different programming languages, so the shared infrastructure must be usable across languages.
-This is the problem that AccessKit aims to solve.

 ## Project plan